Defend the Dune — a free maze-style desert tower defense

 Tips & strategy

 The map is a maze — long paths are kill zones.
 Force enemies into hairpin loops by stair-stepping your towers instead of lining them in a row.
 Splash and slow towers shine at the start of a corridor where the whole wave is packed in.
-Save up for one elite tower instead of spreading thin: a fully-upgraded tower beats three half-upgraded ones in the same footprint.
+You can't hand-upgrade towers anymore — every level-up comes from the cyan upgrade gems that drop on bosses and every 10th wave, and each gem levels your whole board at once.
+So spend coins on coverage: the more towers you have on the field, the more value you bank from every gem.

 Fullscreen